lauravana/dynamicmodelratingsdefaults/README.md

 ## Estimation of the models using RStan

 The file `code_estimation.R` contains the code for reproducing the analysis in that it performs the out of sample analysis by repeatedly estimating the five models presented in the paper (`PM`, `S1`, `S2`, `D1`, `D2`) using the **RStan** package (Stan Development Team, 2020) for different training vs. test samples from `synthetic_dat.rda`.
-In the one-step-ahead prediction exercise  we train the model on data containing years 1 to $t$ and then evaluate the log predictive likelihoods for the following year $t + 1$.
-We illustrate the approach for $t=13,\ldots, 19$.
+In the one-step-ahead prediction exercise  we train the model on data containing years 1 to t and then evaluate the log predictive likelihoods for the following year t + 1.
+We illustrate the approach for t=13,..., 19.

 The code creates a folder `results` which contains subfolders with the model names which in turn contain the  `.rda` files for each test period.